 Fig 8.
 Habitat utilization by Avifauna at Kanhalgaon Lake

-Present study shows the avifauna exploites three major strata of habitats: arboreal (tree-canopy species, 37%), terrestrial (ground-foraging species, 34%), and wetland (aquatic and semi-aquatic species, 29%).
+Present study shows the avifauna exploits three major strata of habitats: arboreal (tree-canopy species, 37%), terrestrial (ground-foraging species, 34%), and wetland (aquatic and semi-aquatic species, 29%).
 This co-existing of the ecological groups demonstrates the structural variety of the Kanhalgaon Lake ecosystem, harbouring species that span the entire spectrum from open-water piscivores (Ardea cinerea) to ground-foraging granivores (Ploceus philippinus).(Fig.8)

 Out of the total 96 avian species recorded from Kanhalgaon Lake and its surrounding habitats, Species distribution research revealed varied levels of site occupancy.
 Of the combined assemblage, 43 species (44.8%) were restricted to one site to demonstrate specialization in habitat or localized distribution.
 22 species (22.9%) co-occurred in two habitats with moderate adaptability, whereas 31 species (32.3%) co-occurred in all three habitats, reflecting broader ecological tolerance as well as habitat generalism.
 (Fig.9)